-In case you are interested, please consider the following:
+In case you are interested-- especially if you would like to review—please consider the following:

 Grounded Identities: Territory and Belonging in the Medieval and Early Modern Middle East and Mediterranean (Leiden: Brill Publishers, 2019).